juliomolinero/shop-client-angular/README.md

 # A fully microservices-based MEAN application
-This application shows how to consume NodeJS microservices located in different locations and/or databases.
+This application shows how to consume NodeJS microservices hosted in different locations and/or databases.
 The system performs actions like:

 - [x] User Creation
 - [x] Password Encryption